anbagam1999/web/content/be-a-volunteer.md

-# Who can apply the program?
+# Who can apply for the program?

 You can spread the cheer by becoming a volunteer at ANBAGAM - TERDOD.
 Students from Colleges & Universities, Employees from Corporates & Companies, Foreigners for social service.
-For volunteering please mail to us at <a href="mailto:anbagam.help@gmail.com" target="_blank">anbagam.help@gmail.com</a>
+For volunteering please:

+> %contact-coresnippet%

 ---